-This 6-hour Mexican-inspired recipe answers all questions you have about wondering what to do with leftover turkey and work just as well with any newly bought freshly ground turkey.
+This 6-hour Mexican-inspired chili answers all questions you have about wondering what to do with leftover holiday turkey.
+Plus, work just as well with any newly bought freshly ground turkey.
 Instead of a red tomato-based chili, this recipe is based heavily on tomatillos and turkey stock.
 Tomatillos have quite a tart flavor when tasted on their own, so this is no time to cut back on the salt … they definitely need it.
 White pepper is not used for aesthetic reasons … it adds a more subtle but earthy spiciness to the chili while allowing the jalapeño and poblano peppers to provide the bulk of the heat.

 - leftover turkey carcass and bones (for turkey stock)